ivan-guerra/programmador.com/content/posts/huffman-coding.md

 }
 ```

-The code above reads character data into the `read_buffer_` buffer in 1 kilobyte
+The code reads character data into the `read_buffer_` buffer in 1 kilobyte
 chunks.
-The `char_freqs_` map tracks the frequency of each character that is
+The `char_freqs_` map tracks the frequency of each character.
-read.

 ## Growing a Huffman Tree

-So we have our map of character frequencies.
-How do we use this frequency map to
+You now have a map of character frequencies.
+How do you use this frequency map
-generate binary codes?
+to generate binary codes?
 There's an intermediate step.
-We need to represent our
+You need to represent
-character frequencies in a way where we can later generate optimal codes.
-This
+your character frequencies in a way that you can later use to generate optimal
-is where the infamous Huffman Tree comes into play.
+codes.
+This is where the infamous Huffman Tree comes into play.

 A Huffman Tree is a binary tree.
 The nodes of a Huffman Tree often have a
-structure similar to what is shown below:
+structure like this:

 ```cpp
 struct HuffmanNode {